Jonas-Freire/landing-page/README.md

 # landing-page

 The odin project rocks !!
+SOme changes made